danah-alkhalis/Maseer/README.md

 # Maseer
 ![Maseer UI Preview](./maseer-ui-preview.png)

-Maseer is a smart indoor navigation system developed for the CCIS building at Princess Nourah University.
-The system provides real-time indoor guidance using BLE beacons, RSSI-based positioning, and Kalman Filter optimization to improve indoor navigation accuracy and user experience.
+Maseer is a smart indoor navigation system developed by the Maseer team for the CCIS building at Princess Nourah bint Abdulrahman University.
+The system provides real-time indoor guidance using BLE beacons, RSSI-based positioning, and Kalman Filter optimization to improve navigation accuracy and user experience.

 ## Features
 - Real-time indoor navigation